Educational Philosophies Defined, Part I

 Some children love plowing through a workbook and thrive on it.
 For those who don’t, you can always use these sparingly or on a child’s own terms.
 We have a shelf of workbooks that our elementary-aged children can work in if and when the mood strikes them.

-Some families may use the traditional method in one subject, like math, while using different methods for other subjects.
-Larger families may find it helpful to use some textbooks if it provides an easier way to follow up with several children.
+Many families may use the traditional method in one subject, like math, while using different methods for other subjects.
+Large families may find it helpful to use some textbooks if it provides an easier way to follow up with several children.

 Photo by woodley wonderworks